Ricette di Sicilia

 📦 Storage

-- • Keep leftovers in an airtight container in the fridge for up to 2-3 days.
+- • To keep the freshness and flavour intact, store any leftovers in an airtight container in the fridge and enjoy within two days.

 🍷 Pairing